2011 MTN 8

 The 2011 MTN 8 was the 37th time that this annual tournament took place.
 It was contested by the eight top teams of the Premier Soccer League table at the end of the 2010-11 season.
-The tournament began on 5 August 2011.
+The tournament began on 5 August 2011 and was won by Orlando Pirates.

 Teams

 The eight teams that competed in the MTN 8 Wafa Wafa knockout competition are: (listed according to their finishing position in the 2010–11 Premier Soccer League).